CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-api.md

 * [External OAuth2 links](./rest-oauth)
 * [Paging](./rest-paging)

-We are currently on version 2 of the REST API.
-[This article](./rest-introduction#REST-version) explains the new version (and how to switch) in full detail.
+We are currently on version 4 of the REST API.
+[This article](../restv4/rest-introduction#REST-version) explains the new version (and how to switch) in full detail.
 Not ready to switch?
-You can find the documentation for version 1 [here](../restv1/rest-api.md).
+If you want to use previous versions of the API, here is a link to the [v3](../restv3/rest-api.md) documentation.

 ## Method types